Release notes

 • This attribute is necessary to distinguish overhung and between bearings rotors.

-• The unbalance forces and and the respective nodes where they are introduced depends on this information.
+• The unbalance forces and the respective nodes where they are introduced depend on this information.

 • Improve unbalance force method.

-• With this improvement, the unbalance forces are calculated according to the rotor_type and consideres the disks and shaft wheight (if overhung).
+• With this improvement, the unbalance forces are calculated according to the rotor_type and considers the disks and shaft weight (if overhung).

 • Change mode_shape to find nodes according to rotor_type